luxury Inca Trail

 -- Garcilaso de la Vega, The Royal Commentaries of the Inca, 1609

-luxury Cuzco Cusco tours travel
+luxury Peru tours travel Machu Picchu

 San Blas artisans' quarter, Cuzco.

 Photo: Walter H. Wust.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

-luxury Cuzco Cusco tours travel
+luxury Peru tours travel Machu Picchu

 Cathedral and Plaza de Armas, Cuzco.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

 Fountains of Tipon, the water garden of Inca Wiracocha.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

 In Inca times, the name of Andahuaylillas was Antawaylla (anta = copper and waylla = field).
 Its lands are fertile; its people quiet and friendly.
 Andahuaylillas has two attractions -- the Church of San Pedro de Andahuaylillas and the huge main square it faces.
 The square, considered one of the most beautiful in the region, is surrounded by pisonay and palm trees.
 The church, built in 1580 and known as the Sistine Chapel of the Americas, features a simple facade in marked contrast to its rich Baroque interior of gilded altars, wall paintings and polychromatic ceilings.